 Children's progress through school is tracked using a range of monitoring strategies.
 These include:

 - Ongoing teacher assessment and book looks

 - Tracking progress from starting points and identifying areas for improvement

 - Feedback booklets completed for Literacy and Maths and feedback sheets for each foundation lesson

-- Three assessment points (Autumn 2, Spring 2, Summer 2) - at each point children complete a Headstart Assessment paper in Reading and Maths and a Rising Stars paper in GPS.
+- Three assessment points (Autumn 2, Spring 2, Summer 2) - at each point children complete a Headstart Assessment paper in Reading, Maths, Spelling and PAG.
 Teachers complete question level analysis for these assessments which allows them to identify the strands children need to focus on in Reading, Writing and Maths.
 The results from these are recorded by staff on an internal tracking system to enable staff to track progress through a child's time in school.